US tornadoes: Joe Biden declares major disaster in Kentucky | DW | 13.12.2021

 He described how the level of destruction was much higher than in previous tornadoes, flattening even brick and steel structures.

-"We're going to have over 1,000 homes that are gone, just gone," the Kentucky governor said.
+"We're going to have over a thousand homes that are gone, just gone," the Kentucky governor said.
 Tens of thousands of people in the state lost power during the storms.

-Journalist Travis Ragsdale told DW on Sunday that "there is town after town that is just rubble" for about 300 kilometers.
+Journalist Travis Ragsdale told DW on Sunday "there is town after town that is just rubble" for about 300 kilometers (186 miles).

 Among the victims was a 3-year-old boy who died when his home collapsed on top of him at what officials called "ground zero" in the town of Mayfield.